 Additional Program Information

-Why environmental science or environmental studies at Sweet Briar?
+What is distinctive about studying environmental science at Sweet Briar?

-Because the College’s 3,250-acre campus serves as a living laboratory and outdoor classroom, a tradition of field work marks our program.
-Forays through meadows, stream and forests are integrated into environmental courses.
-You will study and explore woods, lakes, streams, meadows, nature sanctuaries and mountaintops.
+Sweet Briar’s campus is a living laboratory and a tradition of fieldwork marks our program.
+Classes take advantage of the College’s forests, freshwater systems, fields and wildlife.
 When your class sets out to conduct fieldwork, you won’t pile in a van and drive for an hour.
 You’ll walk out the door, straight to your research site.
 You will analyze soil properties and stream chemistry, census salamanders and forest herbs, and quantify the ecological effects of invasive species and land use changes.

-What can you do with an environmental science or environmental studies major?
+What can you do with a degree in environmental science?

-Our graduates make the world better.
-They are environmental engineers, scientists, lawyers, teachers and public servants in the U.S. and internationally.
+Our alumnae become environmental engineers, scientists, lawyers, teachers and public servants in the U.S. and internationally.